A Romantic Valentine’s Day Mess

 Christmas is a wonderful time to grow closer to family and friends.
-One way to do this is through family traditions and knowing more about the symbolism of the season.
+One way to do this is through enjoying family activities and traditions together.
+A tradition is anything that your family does each year.
+They might be passed down from ancestors or made up on the spur of the moment.
+Regardless, these activities are meant to help people of all ages enjoy each other and the season.

 I’ve always loved our Christmas traditions, but in the past, instead of using them as a framework for celebration, I used them to measure the value of Christmas — how “perfect” our family’s holiday looked to others.
 I realized that our traditions were for our benefit, not others.
 Ideally, they should build up family members, focus on what Jesus did or model His love.
 So I took an inventory of our Christmas traditions to decide which ones to keep.
 As I did, I asked myself the following three questions: